AIM-Harvard/pyradiomics/docs/faq.rst

 logger can be accessed via ``radiomics.logger``.
 See also :ref:`here <radiomics-logging-label>` and the examples included in the repository on how to set up logging.

 I'm able to extract features, but many are NaN, 0 or 1.
-What happend?
+What happened?
 #####################################################################

 It is possible that the segmentation was too small to extract a valid texture.
 Check the value of ``VoxelNum``, which is